amirouche/ff.js/README.md

 ![ff single route diagram](ff-single-route-flow.png)

-Multiple turn in the same loop means that the user interact with the application on the same route (aka. same domain and path).
+Multiple turn in the same loop means that the user interact with the application on the same route ie. the same URL's path.

-Changing route means changing loop and that happens in the controller, so the overall life of the application look something like the
+Changing route, means the application flow will move to a new loop.
-following:
+That happens in the controller.
+So the overall life of the application look something like the following:

 ![ff multiple route diagram](ff-multiple-route-flow.png)